 Begun as a Yukon Conservation Society fundraiser, it was co-run with the Yukon Bird Club after its founding in l996.
 It was renamed a few years ago in honour of the late long-time birder Helmut Grünberg.

-If you don’t or can’t bird this year, or don’t know anyone doing the Birdathon, consider sponsoring our Feature Birder this year, Tracy Allard.
+If you can’t bird this year, or don’t know anyone doing the Birdathon, consider sponsoring our Feature Birders this year, the Piuze family (3 generations of birders!).

 There’s a Birdathon Primer below describing the rules with reminders around ethical birding.
 For example, while participants may use Bird Apps to help identify a bird call or sound, using Apps to “call in” birds is not permitted.
 (Male birds may be distracted from their mating behaviours respond in ways that disrupt the mating season and waste valuable energy.)